juju-solutions/layer-logstash/README.md

 swap the version of java being used by configuring the system's java installation.

      juju deploy logstash
-     juju deploy zulu8
+     juju deploy openjdk
-     juju add-relation logstash zulu8
+     juju add-relation logstash openjdk

 ### This charm is bundled for your convenience.

 Typically Logstash is deployed along side its companion products Elasticsearch and Kibana.
-This suite of services is known as the ELK stack, and is deployable today:
+This suite of applications is known as the ELK stack, and is deployable today:

     juju deploy ~containers/bundle/elk-stack

 ### Testing the deployment

-The services provide extended status reporting to indicate when they are ready:
+The applications provide extended status reporting to indicate when they are
+ready:

-    juju status --format=tabular
+    juju status

 This is particularly useful when combined with watch to track the on-going progress of the deployment:

-    watch -n 0.5 juju status --format=tabular
+    watch juju status

 The message for each unit will provide information about that unit's state.
 Once they all indicate that they are ready, you can use the provided `generate-noise` action to test that the applications are working as expected:

-    juju action do logstash/0 generate-noise
+    juju run-action logstash/0 generate-noise
-    watch juju action status
+    watch juju show-action-status

 Once the action is complete, you can retrieve the results:

-    juju action fetch <action-id>
+    juju show-action-output <action-id>

-The &lt;action-id&gt; value will be in the juju action status output.
+The &lt;action-id&gt; value will be in the `juju show-action-status`.

 ## Contact information

-- Charles Butler &lt;charles.butler@canonical.com&gt;
-- Matt Bruzek &lt;matthew.bruzek@canonical.com&gt;
+- Elasticsearch Charmers &lt;elasticsearch-charmers@lists.launchpad.net&gt;

 # Need Help?